Playa del Carmen Safety Advice | Is Playa del Carmen Safe?

 Safety in Playa del Carmen, Where to Start…

-Firstly, I arrived in Playa del Carmen in 2018 as a solo traveler and 3 years later I just got my temporary residency.
-If Playa del Carmen safety was such a big issue then I wouldn’t still be living here.
+Firstly, I arrived in Playa del Carmen in 2018 as a solo traveler and 3 years later I got my temporary residency.
+If Playa del Carmen safety was such a big issue then I wouldn’t have lived there for so long.
 But it is Mexico, and there are common issues that are specific to this place.
-The last thing I want is to put anyone off visiting this beautiful country that I call home.
-But it’s important to know about the issues here so you can do a risk assessment for yourself and make a decision.

-I recently did a self-defense course in Playa del Carmen with Boxing Camp Playa and I would highly recommend it.
+SIDE NOTE: I recently did a self-defense course in Playa del Carmen with Boxing Camp Playa and I would highly recommend it.
 The course was 4 hours over 2 days and I learned so much!
 They run courses regularly so get in touch with them directly to get your name down for the next one.
 It’s recommended to do a course twice a year so everything stays fresh in your mind.
 This stuff only works if you are able to do it instinctively as reaction time is key.
 If you want to keep learning you can become a member of the guy and attend their daily classes (if so I’ll see you there!).

 A little note on my safety in Playa del Carmen…